Star Trek Voyager (VOY) Season 5

 Commentary

-The situation is just too obvious: Voyager runs into a trap by the Hazari, who are notorious mercenaries, and accidentally somebody appears and offers their help.
-It does not come out as a big surprise that Kurros actually arranged the trap in the first place, only the reward he has in mind for his "kind help" is unusual.
-It is clear that Janeway would never agree to the deal "Seven for our safety", neither would she order Seven what to do.
-Nevertheless, I missed the old "Action Kate" spirit a bit, which was always strongest whenever a crew member was in danger.
-It is obvious that the prospect of staying with the brain-connected Think Tank "Collective" wouldn't be very tempting for Seven, who has just been freed from the Borg for the second time.
-Thus, unlike in "Scorpion", "Raven" or "Dark Frontier" there is not really a conflict in this episode, it is rather the consideration whether Seven served her crew better if she left or if she stayed.
+A few more minutes into the episode, the situation is obvious anyway.
+Voyager is ambushed by the Hazari, who are notorious mercenaries, and accidentally somebody appears and offers their help.
+It does not come as a surprise that no one but Kurros actually set up the trap in the first place, only the reward he has in mind for his "kind help" is unusual.
+It is clear that Janeway would never agree to the deal "Seven for our safety" and would never order Seven to leave the ship.
+Nevertheless, I miss the old "Action Kate" spirit a bit, which was always the strongest whenever a crew member was in danger.
+I reckon that the prospect of staying with the brain-connected Think Tank "Collective" wouldn't be very tempting for Seven, who has just been freed from the Borg for the second time.
+Thus, unlike in "Scorpion", "Raven" or "Dark Frontier" there is not really a conflict in this episode.
+It is a rather the practical consideration whether Seven serves her crew better if she left or if she stayed.
+Without there being a moral dilemma for her, I like how Seven repeatedly cites their lack of morality as her reason not to join the Think Tank.

 Annotations